gvwilson/sensibleadventures/nardica/nardica.md

 and power down or disable any advanced hardware nearby.
 More information would be forthcoming.

+"Hey,"
+Iffy said quietly to Aunt Naggie as the bus made its way downtown.
+"Watcha gonna do 'bout Uncle Jack?"

+Her foster mother forced a smile.
+"Oh, I'm sure his head'll be fine.
+He's had worse knocks 'n that."

+"That's not what I mean, auntie."

+Aunt Naggie squeezed Iffy's hand.
+"I know, love.
+I know."

-But then the bus came around a corner and suddenly Iffy could see the damage the explosion had caused.
+Then the bus came around a corner and they could see the damage the explosion had wrought.
-The town hall overlooked a cobbled square.
+Rothera's town hall overlooked a cobbled square.
-Ten meters of its front facade now lay strewn across the ground.
+Ten meters of its front wall now lay strewn across it, concrete and rebar and translucent cabling as if a giant had tripped while taking out the garbage.
-Another ten meters on either side had collapsed, leaving the rooms inside open for all to see.
+Another ten meters of wall on either side had collapsed, leaving the rooms inside open for all to see.

-She swallowed hard at the sight of a dozen navy blue bags lined up neatly beside a light fountain.
+Iffy swallowed hard at the sight of a dozen navy blue bags lined up neatly beside a light fountain.
-Every window Iffy could see had been shattered.
+Every window facing the square had been shattered.
 The broken glass would have been like flying knives.

 "Saints and our sins,"